jesseopdenbrouw/riscv-minimal/CODE/bootloader/README.md

 program.
 If the bootloader is contacted within the
 5 second grace period, the S-record file is uploaded to the ROM (or RAM, but programs can only be started from ROM).
+Do not use any terminal program (e.g. Putty) when uploading.

 ## Status

 Works on the board.
+Use design riscv-pipe3-csr-md-lic.bootloader